khan-rafin-ahmed/Clink/frontend/thirstee-app-prd.md

 - **Database**: Added migration `fix_crew_promotion_notification_type.sql`
 - **Files Modified**: Database schema documentation updated

+#### **Event Co-Host Demotion Implementation (2025-07-05)**
+- **Issue**: Missing UI functionality to demote event co-hosts in Edit Session modal
+- **Root Cause**: Backend demotion logic existed but UI didn't expose the "Demote Co-host" option
+- **Solution**: Enhanced MemberList component with context-aware UI text and proper permission validation
+- **New Features**:
+  - "Demote Co-host" option in three-dot menu for event co-hosts (vs "Demote to Member" for crews)
+  - Only original event hosts can demote co-hosts (permission validation)
+  - Updated notification: "Your Co-host role has been removed." / "You have been demoted to attendee for the '[Event Title]' event."
+  - Toast feedback: "[User Name] role updated"
+  - UI updates immediately after demotion with member list refresh
+- **Technical Implementation**:
+  - Enhanced `MemberList.tsx` with `context` prop to differentiate crew vs event usage
+  - Updated `EventAttendeeManagement.tsx` to pass event context
+  - Leveraged existing `demote_event_cohost` database function and notification system
+  - Created comprehensive test component `EventCoHostDemotionTest.tsx`
+- **Files Modified**: `MemberList.tsx`, `EventAttendeeManagement.tsx`, `thirstee-app-prd.md`
+- **Files Created**: `EventCoHostDemotionTest.tsx`

+#### **Event Co-Host Demotion Notification Update (2025-07-05)**
+- **Issue**: Event co-host demotion notification message needed to be updated for better clarity
+- **Root Cause**: Previous message "Role updated" / "Your co-host role has been removed from..." was not clear enough
+- **Solution**: Updated notification message to be more explicit about the demotion action
+- **New Notification Format**:
+  - **Title**: "Your Co-host role has been removed."
+  - **Message**: "You have been demoted to attendee for the '[Event Title]' event."
+  - Event title remains bold and hyperlinked in the UI
+- **Technical Implementation**:
+  - Updated `demote_event_cohost` database function with new notification text
+  - Updated `notificationService.ts` for consistency (though database function handles creation)
+  - Updated test component and documentation to reflect new message format
+- **Files Modified**: `notificationService.ts`, `EventCoHostDemotionTest.tsx`, `thirstee-app-prd.md`
+- **Files Created**: `update_event_cohost_demotion_notification.sql`

 ---

 ## **🎯 IMPLEMENTATION STATUS: ALL 7 PRIORITIES COMPLETED ✅**